Employee Records Services and Documents

-The university has an obligation under the law passed by the legislature to provide these provisions and obtain a receipt from each employee.
+The university has an obligation under Texas law to provide this information and obtain a receipt from each employee.
 The university is subject to review by the State Auditor's Office to ensure compliance.

 This statement does not prevent you from consulting with government agency nor does it prevent you from making personal contributions to political campaigns.

-You may also run for a political office while a university employee as long as you don't campaign during work hours or on campus.
-You must disclose your intent to run to assure there is no conflict of interest.
-Contact the Associate Vice President for Human Resource Services for more information.
+You may run for political office while employed at the university as long as you don't campaign during work hours or on campus.
+You must disclose your intent to run to ensure there is no conflict of interest.
+Contact the Associate Vice President for Human Resources for more information.

 As long as the information is not confidential, you may provide information to any member of the legislature, committee, or any other state official, employee or citizen.

 This form was previously referred to as the "Application for Non-Regular Position (PO-14)".
 It is used for all non-academic positions that are less than 20 hours per week and/or less than 4.5 months in length.